mhorpheus/test/DFIR-Hotline.md

 No case related information should be divulged to a caller just based upon the name the he/she claims.
 This is to prevent impersonation of clients by third parties such as journalists.
 Caller verification can be performed by calling the person back on a number held on record in Resilient or having them email from their corporate email address to confirm identity.

 The aim of the hotline and on-call team is to support IBM clients in emergency situation.
 Consultant speaking with a Client should use own common sense and experience to judge whether discussed case is indeed emergency.
 Example of non-emergency case is: malware analysis request for an incident which was already contained and remediated by a client.
-If it is not an emergency, then on-call person should gently push back such request and recommend Client to reach out to his X-Force IR Account Manager - case will be handled within regular business hours.
+If it is not an emergency, then on-call person should gently push back such request and recommend Client to reach out to his XFIR Account Manager - case will be handled within regular business hours.
 In such a case, on-call person is still obliged to:
 - create and fill in a Resilient ticket marked with a correct tag representing requested activity,
 - notify Account Manager of this client that such request was submitted to the Hotline and pushed back,
 - provide Resilient ticket number to the Account Manager.

 ### Processing Hotline Call
-It is expected that initial determination will be made as to the nature of the call and whether the request is a legitimate concern that can be addressed by the X-Force IR team, or should the caller be re-directed.
+It is expected that initial determination will be made as to the nature of the call and whether the request is a legitimate concern that can be addressed by the XFIR team, or should the caller be re-directed.
 For cases potentially within a scope of IBM CSIRT, see guidelines [below](#csirt).
 Should the call be a legitimate concern, even if the client is calling from outside of the responder’s responsible Geography, it is critical to ensure the engagement initiation process is commenced .

 One of the main reasons behind [Follow the Sun for Incident Intake](#Follow-the-Sun-for-Incident-Intake) is to ensure healthy work-private life balance.
 For this reason, if current on-call person determines that the incident must be handed over to another Geography, waking up another team should only happen if this is necessary.
 Guidelines on determination who should own an incident are addressed in section [Determining Geography Owning the Incident](#Determining-Geography-Owning-the-Incident).
 Currently the on-call person is obliged to provide any kind of IR support to a client, until the Geography which should take over the incident becomes available.
 The cross geography incident hand over is described in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography) Even in GDPR constraint cases, the on-call person can provide significant support to a client without accessing data he may not be allowed to (eg. NA person on-call who received a call from EU client).
 Such activities can include, but are not limited to:
 - issue recommendations on containment